-Some states, including northern Minnesota, have been given grants from the Federal Emergency Management Agency (FEMA) for the installation of exterior roof-mounted fire sprinklers.
-The use of exterior sprinklers is considered a defensive action and a primary use is to help limit the spread of the fire to the house or business.
+Some states have been given grants from the Federal Emergency Management Agency (FEMA) for the installation of exterior roof-mounted water sprinklers.
+The use of exterior sprinklers is considered a defensive action and the primary use is to help limit the spread of a fire to the house or business.
 The sprinklers would be turned on prior to evacuation.

-Using exterior sprinklers can help to reduce the chances of a house or business being damaged by a wildfire, but like all other actions that can be taken, it requires planning and the system must be maintained.
-It must also be treated as one component of a fire safe plan and it does not eliminate the need for other actions recommended in this guide.
+Using exterior sprinklers can help to reduce the chances of a house or business being damaged by a wildfire but, like all other actions that can be taken, it requires planning and the system must be maintained.
+It also must be treated as one component of a fire-safe plan and it does not eliminate the need for other actions recommended in this guide.

 If you are considering an external sprinkler system, check with your local fire department.
-They may have installation plans, and other suggestions.
-In order to maximize the effectiveness of exterior sprinklers, they should be operated by a stand-alone, independent water system (i.e., tank, pool, or lake) and must be attached to a pressurized delivery system or use a generator for needed pumps.
+They may have installation plans and other suggestions.
+In order to maximize the effectiveness of exterior sprinklers, they should be operated by a stand-alone, independent water system (e.g., tank, pool, or lake) and must be attached to a pressurized delivery system or use a generator for needed pumps.